Eagle, Alaska

-Eagle (Tthee T’äwdlenn in Hän Athabascan) is a village on the south bank of the Yukon River, near the Canada–US border in the Southeast Fairbanks Census Area in Alaska, United States.
+Eagle (Tthee T’äwdlenn) is a village on the south bank of the Yukon River, near the Canada–US border in the Southeast Fairbanks Census Area in Alaska, United States.
 It includes the Eagle Historic District, a U.S. National Historic Landmark.
-The population was 86 at the 2010 census.
+As of the 2020 census, Eagle had a population of 83.
 Every February, Eagle hosts a checkpoint for the long-distance Yukon Quest sled dog race.

 Geography

 Eagle is located at (64.786022, -141.199917), in a straight line about 5.9 mi west of the border between Alaska and the Yukon Territory of Canada at the 141st meridian west.

 Eagle is on the southern bank of the Yukon River at the end of the Taylor Highway, near Yukon–Charley Rivers National Preserve.

 According to the United States Census Bureau, the city has a total area of 1.0 sqmi, all land.

 Climate

 Like most of Alaska, Eagle has a subarctic climate (Köppen Dwc) with long, severely cold, dry winters occasionally moderated by chinook winds, and short, warm summers.
 In the absence of chinook moderation, winter temperatures can be dangerously cold: in the notoriously cold month of December 1917, the temperature did not rise above -25 F and it averaged -46 F. When chinooks occur, winter temperatures can get above 32 F, doing so on an average of five days per winter.